 Wildlife Sanctuary in Odisha, Popular Wildlife Sanctuary of Odisha, National Parks in Odisha, Bird Sanctuary in Odisha

-The Ambapani wildlife sanctuary is located near Nabarangapur and Kalahandi border.
-Ambapani sanctuary is surrounding by green forests and beautiful waterfalls.
-The sanctuary shelter of many animals like Tiger deer, Sambar, elephants and many more.
-The environment of the place is pleasant and also the most attraction for touristy.
+The Ambapani Wildlife Sanctuary is located near the Nabarangapur and Kalahandi border.
+Ambapani Sanctuary is surrounded by green forests and beautiful waterfalls.
+The Sanctuary shelters many animals like Tiger deer, Sambar, elephants and many more.
+The environment of the place is pleasant and also the most attractive for tourists.
 It is a wonderful place to do trekking and mountain climbing.
-There is a Ghumareswar temple has located beneath the Ambapani mountain.
-The beautiful natural environment and the wondrous sound of the waterfall attract the visiter during winter.
-Ambapani wildlife sanctuary…
+There is a Ghumareswar temple located beneath the Ambapani mountain.
+The beautiful natural environment and the wondrous sound of the waterfall attract visitors during winter.
+Ambapani Wildlife Sanctuary is one…

-Chandaka Elephant Wildlife Sanctuary is a wildlife sanctuary located in the northwestern border of Odisha, near the city of Bhubaneswar.
-Chandaka – Dampara Wildlife Sanctuary comprises a major forest area, notified forest blocks of Chandaka Wildlife Division.
+Chandaka Elephant Wildlife Sanctuary is a wildlife sanctuary located on the northwestern border of Odisha, near the city of Bhubaneswar.
+Chandaka – Dampara Wildlife Sanctuary comprises a major forest area, the notified forest blocks of Chandaka Wildlife Division.
 It is a popular destination for solitude seekers, a hunt for eco-tourists, a laboratory for researchers and the temple of learning for all.
 In 1982, the state government declared it a wildlife sanctuary for the conservation of elephants.
 Chandaka Wildlife Sanctuary was declared primarily to preserve wild elephants and elephant habitats.
-A variety…
+A…